This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Many experts don’t approve of the use of rawhide, as it may be processed with harmful chemicals.
 Or it may cause a blockage or choking hazard if a piece is chewed off.

-I’ve used bully sticks with success.
+I’ve used beef collagen sticks with success.
 They soften from the dog’s saliva as he chews.

 Of course, you want one that’s appropriately sized for your dog.
 They come in various lengths and thicknesses.